-Franklin Gothic Trading Cards – Typeface as American Ballplayer
+Franklin Gothic Trading Cards

-This project reimagines the iconic Franklin Gothic typeface as a 1930s-era baseball player—bringing to life a cultural crossover between America’s favorite sport and one of its most enduring typographic creations.
+This project personifies the iconic Franklin Gothic typeface as a 1930s-era baseball player—bringing to life a cultural crossover between America’s favorite pastime and one of its most enduring typographic creations.
 Through the lens of vintage trading cards, Franklin Gothic steps up to the plate not just as a font, but as a full-fledged character, complete with stats, a rookie card, and a storied career in American design.

-Packaging & Card Design
+Copywriting | Packaging & Card Design

 Concept & Execution